 - Pushing or pulling a heavy object

 Lumbar herniated disc pain usually comes on fast.
 In most cases, there is no single, clear reason for the pain, such as a specific injury or traumatic event.
-And yet the pain feels sudden.
+Yet, the pain feels sudden.5

-Visit your doctor if you exhibit these 3 telltale herniated disc signs.
-He or she may recommend a combination of non-surgical treatment options to help decrease inflammation and relieve the pain.
+Visit your doctor if you exhibit these 3 telltale signs of a herniated disc.
+Your doctor may recommend a combination of nonsurgical treatments, such as pain-relieving medications and a guided physical therapy program, as well as referral to an interventional pain specialist for image-guided lumbar injections—to help decrease inflammation and relieve the pain.